rayramsay/birbybot/slides/script.md

 This _is_ a hoop to jump through, but you can do it.

 (Also, Flickr already had a similar requirement, so I had my "Please just let me post cute animal photos" spiel ready to go.)

+## Slide 36
+### Twitter 403

+The other problem you might run into is, because your script runs at the same time every day, you might start running into 403s.

+Twitter does have a grievance process for this, or something I've started experimenting with is putting a small random sleep into my script.

 But maybe you're done with Twitter...